 7.1.
 Self-harm, self-mutilation, eating disorders, suicide threats and gestures by a child must always be taken seriously and may be indicative of a serious mental or emotional disturbance.
-We will make use of the ESCC Self-harm Toolkit/WSCC Self-harm Guidance and Toolkit to support our practice in this area.
+We will make use of the ESCC Self-harm Guidance and Toolkit to support our practice in this area.